Call of Duty: Black Ops 6: Reception

 Black Ops 6 received "generally favorable reviews" from critics, according to the review aggregator website Metacritic.
 OpenCritic determined that 91% of critics recommended the game.
-Critics generally considered the title to be an improvement over its direct predecessor, Call of Duty: Modern Warfare III (2023); some said it was a return to form for the series.
+Multiple publications considered the title to be an improvement over its direct predecessor, Call of Duty: Modern Warfare III (2023); some felt it was a return to form for the series.

 Reviewers had a generally positive response towards Black Ops 6s campaign.
 IGNs Simon Cardy gave it a 9/10 rating, writing that it was a "hugely welcome reinvigoration" of the series.
 GameSpots Phil Hornshaw praised the campaign's mission design and its cast of characters, but felt "lost" during some parts of its narrative.
+Eurogamers Chris Tapsell wrote that Black Ops 6s campaign was "mostly excellent", and complimented its mission variety.
 Conversely, PC Gamers Nova Smith considered the campaign to be "thoroughly mediocre" and "tedious".
-Some critics highlighted one campaign mission, "Emergence", as a standout for its inclusion of horror elements and aspects of Call of Dutys Zombies mode.
-PCGamesNs Lauren Bergin wrote that the inclusion of zombies was a "perfect throughline that connects somewhat disparate modes" and that it was "outright cool to experience."
+Some critics highlighted one mission, "Emergence", as a standout for its inclusion of horror elements and aspects of Call of Dutys Zombies mode.
+PCGamesNs Lauren Bergin wrote that the inclusion of zombies was a "perfect throughline that connects somewhat disparate modes", which was "outright cool to experience."
 GamesRadar+s Andrew Brown described "Emergence" as Black Ops 6s most "subversive" level and felt its horror elements provided "moments of quiet unease" that he did not expect from a Call of Duty level.

 The multiplayer component received praise from critics.
 VG247s Fran Ruiz wrote that Black Ops 6s multiplayer was "an absolute blast to play", and that it was the "most tight and polished the series has felt in more than a decade."
 IGNs Seth G. Macy praised the game's selection of maps, its gunplay, and the omnidirectional movement system, but felt the latter did not "necessarily help [him] competitively except in very specific situations."
 GameSpots Hornshaw also praised the omnidirectional movement, stating that it creates "a really high degree of fluidity", but offered criticism towards the multiplayer's respawn system, which he felt was negatively affected by the "cramped" design of the game's maps.
 Both GamesRadar+s Luke Kemp and Digital Trendss Billy Givens liked the game's perk system, with the latter writing that he appreciated the need to "consider the risk and rewards of choosing or abandoning perks [he'd] typically rolled with in previous games."